 Mountain Guide Organisation: www.guidechampoluc.com

 Well, Champoluc is not the place where you could go out and party all night so easily, unless you know exactly where and when.
-There are 2 (!) pubs but they are not so hot every night.
+There are two (!) pubs but they are not so hot every night.
 Golosone, as of this year, arrange a themed party every friday so that is a "safe card" to get your party on!
 Otherwise there can be party on tuesday evenings, because of the music night.
 Best you ask at the ski hire what is going on that evening if you want to have some fun.
 Pachamama is more crowded during festivities like Christmas or during schoolbreaks, but also after Music night, open until you want to leave. (and of course during weekends) Remember the Hotel Castor’s famous ”Music Night” on Tuesday nights, where all the guests of the village join the owner Herman in a crazy sing a long party.
 Much better than it sounds!

 We have selected a few reviews & stories from Champoluc.
 Check them out and try them out for yourself.